 On the even older version of the SAT, analogies were the bane of high school SAT life.
 When I took the SAT back in 2004, more than half your Reading section score depended on vocab.
 Memorizing SAT vocabulary was absolutely necessary to do well on the exam.

-But with the current form of the SATthere's far less emphasis on testing vocabulary.
+However, with the launch of the digital SAT in 2023/2024, there's far less emphasis on testing vocabulary.
 Sentence Completion questions have been totally removed, and all vocab is now about medium difficulty, so you won't be seeing any super obscure words anymore.

-There are two types of SAT questions that deal with vocabulary and definitions of words: Precision and Words in Context.
+There's now only one type of SAT Reading and Writing questions that deals with vocabulary and definitions of words: Words in Context.

-This approach increases sales, but it also stands in austere contrast to a time when goods were produced to be durable.
+This approach increases sales, but it also stands in _______ contrast to a time when goods were produced to be durable.

 C) unmitigated